tlwilliams895/gis-devops/src/studios/aws-rds-vpc/index.rst

 Once the image creation is complete, you can launch new instances with this image.

 * Select your Amazon Machine Image (AMI)
-* Click "Launch"
+* Click **Launch**

-Screen shot of the AMIs dashboard with a red circle around "Launch"
+Screen shot of the AMIs dashboard with a red circle around **Launch**

   .. image:: /_static/images/lb-cloud/launch-instance-from-image.png

-This will start the familiar instance creation process, but with your image rather than the "standard" Ubuntu image you've been using.
-As before, on "Configure Instance Details", select your VPC, public subnet, and assign a Public IP.
+This will start the familiar instance creation process, but with your image rather than the **standard** Ubuntu image you've been using.
+As before, on **Configure Instance Details**, select your VPC, public subnet, and assign a Public IP.
 This time, **do not** provide a User data script since this image already has the full configuration run.

 After creating the instance, return to the EC2 Instances dashboard.
 Select your new instance and you'll see it was created from the image you created rather than the Ubuntu AMI used to create the previous one.